 Placing baby redbone coonhounds in puppy kindergarten shortly after their vaccinations provides a strong training foundation for positive behaviors such as leash walking, coming when called, vocalization cues, and other important life skills.
 Early socialization also helps them adjust to cats, small dogs, and children in their new surroundings.
 "They thrive in a home where people want their dogs to be a part of their everyday life, and [they] typically love to be part of a multi-dog household," Madore says.

-She also points out that redbones are quite sensitive, so if you happen to adopt an adult with an unknown history, take time to integrate them gradually into your household.
-This is especially important if you're not sure how they'll react in an environment with cats and other small animals, as some redbones may never lose those track and trail hound instincts.
-If their background is a mystery, working with an animal behaviorist may help—or perhaps it's best to only adopt a redbone if you have other medium–to–large dogs at home.
+She also points out that redbones are quite sensitive, so if you happen to adopt an adult with an unknown history, take time to integrate him gradually into your household.
+This is especially important if you're not sure how he'll react in an environment with cats and other small animals, as some redbones may never lose those track and trail hound instincts.
+If his background is a mystery, working with an animal behaviorist may help—or perhaps it's best to only adopt a redbone if you have other medium-to-large dogs at home.

-Also be aware that not all breeders are created equal, she says.
+Also be aware that not all breeders are created equal, Madore says.
 "Research and take the time to choose one that has the type of dogs you're looking for in looks and temperament."

 As rambunctious as they can be outdoors, redbone coonhounds are fond of their creature comforts, especially in cold weather!
-An insulating coat or sweater for casual outings is an option if they're not running a lot.
-They might also like a couch and fuzzy bed of their own—but will still likely steal your space!
+An insulating coat or warm sweater for casual outings is an option if they're not running a lot.
+They might also like a comfy couch or fuzzy bed of their own—but will still likely steal your space!

 Overall, though, they're a hardy, easy-care breed.
-A redbone coonhound is not hypoallergenic and does shed a bit, with his short, sleek coat of coarse hair, but a good weekly brushing helps keep it under control.
+A redbone coonhound is not considered to be "hypoallergenic" and his short, sleek coat of coarse hair does shed a bit, but a good weekly brushing helps keep it under control.
 He doesn't need too many baths unless he's encountered something on the trail, but some owners feel redbones have a "houndy" scent that is unique to them.
 Use grooming time to check his teeth, too.

 Madore adds the primary maintenance issue redbone pet parents report to her is their dogs' resistance to nail trims.
 "If not part of the normal routine, they'll avoid having them done at all costs," she says.
 "We always recommend keeping it up from a very young age, and it will pay off as an adult."